AngularCamp/Angular-Camp-Game/README.md

 ```

 #License
-Just in case you build the next Angry Birds on top of this software you whould know that we would be more than happy.
+Just in case you build the next Angry Birds on top of this software you would know that we would be more than happy.

 As we need to pick one... we go with MIT